Ready for Regulation: Equipping Today’s Care Workforce – 29 Oct 2025

 • 👥 Network with leaders: Connect with colleagues across HSCPs and independent care providers.

-Feel free to share with other HSCP senior leaders who may be interested.
+Feel free to share with other HSCP colleagues who may be interested.

 Please note: While this is a free event, cancellations must be made by 2 October.
 Non-attendance without notice or late cancellations will incur a £25 fee to cover catering costs.